Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 "[Dream Girl]."
-And at the end of the day, it is the modifications we make that free us from our self-hate, and not because we now have a body that patriarchy and transphobia find agreeable, but because we have found a kind of liberating agency over our selfs that we never could imagine before.
+And at the end of the day, it is the modifications we make that free us from our self-hate, and not because we now have a body that patriarchy and transphobia find agreeable, but because we have found a kind of liberating agency over our self that we never could imagine before.
 Because it is so freeing, so liberating, and so euphoric to have that kind of agency over your own body, and to experiment with your body however you please.
 This is why we transition.

-It was never that my gender was out of phase with my sex.
-I do not modify my self simply to bring my sex in line with my gender.
-What a bland and boring narrative.
-I am glad I no longer must tell it.
+It was never simply that my sex was out of line with my gender.
+I do not modify my self merely to rectify an incorrect sex.
+And this very narrative has a particular origin―what is that origin?
+This narrative is constructed in a particular way―what is that way?
+And on the dissolution of this narrative, what presumptions might incidentally be destroyed?
+These are the questions we must consider before moving forward.

----

-While it is said that this division is for us, it should be abundantly clear this is a lie.
-It is not for us.
-In fact, it is an accomodation of our existence to fit within an inherently queerphobic framework.
-But then why does it exist?
-Where did it come from?
-And how did it come to be?
-These are the questions we must ask ourselves prior to moving forward.

-## A Crisis of Faith and The Cage of Transition
+## The Construction of The Ends, and the Devaluation of The Means

-It has recently become abundantly clear that sex in nature is in fact not binary, male/female, and does not really conform to our prescriptions of what it "should" be.
-But how long have we actually known this?
-Is this actually a new discovery?
+When I first began transitioning, my goal was simple: to become a woman.
+Simone de Beauvoir's seminal quote, "One is not born a woman: one becomes one" (_The Second Sex_) stuck in my mind and guided my path.
+And her argument against the conception of a "natural woman" is one to which a lot of trans people can relate to, I think.
+Many of us, like me, likely have it coursing through our brain, justifying our actions, comforting us in the darkest of times.
+And yet at the same time, I continue to hear repeated in the trans community that we trans women "are born woman."
+And I believe many, like me, may feel conflicted by this statement, that suggests that we simultaneously are "natural woman" and also that nobody is "born a woman," and that womanhood is a kind of becoming, a doing, a living.

+Yet equally so, we also do not know what else to hold on to.
+We know we must do as we feel we need to, whether due to dysphoria or euphoria, and without this framework of birthright, we do not know how else to justify it.
+The narratives we are forced to speak themselves compel this construction of self.
+We are diagnosed with gender dysphoria and are told everything we do as trans people are to cure it.
+We ourselves sometimes say, "Like it or not, gender dysphoria exists, and transition is the only proven treatment," framing our very being as little more than a medical and social intervention.
+And in doing so, we devalue the very means through which we exist as trans people.
+We devalue the very process of transition.

+Yet is this conception of transition itself as a process of such worthy acclaim?
+Is our existence only demarcated by a kind of exceptional, temporary, and painful excursion from normal life, with which there is a distinctive pre- and post-, that itself has little value outside of the conclusion which it meets?
+Must one ever find the point at which they are no longer becoming a woman, but have become one?

-With the closing of the nineteenth century, the field of Biology had a bit of a revolution.
-The discovery of evolution heralded in a new era of research and discovery.
-Biology would never be the same.
-And importantly, neither would "Sex."
+Despite what you may believe, the conception of creating a natural woman, or creating a natural man is in fact not unique to trans individuals.
+It was actually sexologists in the twentieth century who first began to proliferate society with individuals with a modified sex and a newly-constructed gender.
+You see, with the closing of the nineteenth century, the field of Biology had a bit of a revolution.
+The discovery of evolution heralded in a new era of research and discovery, and this brought with it some startling discoveries.

 Alexander Avila, in his video essay _How Conservatives Invented Gender Ideology_, charts the history of what is today labeled by the far-right as "Gender Ideology."
-In it, he notes a critical component being exactly what we are discussing here today: the sex/gender division.
-In discussion of its formation, he considers this revolution in biology.
-As biologists began to study sex, they were on the edge of their seats.
-Finally, they thought, they would
+In it, he discusses the point at which "sex" as a monolithic essence diverged into the sex/gender division.
+Biologists actually initially expected to validate their belief in an essential sex, and

 > find some kind of final essence, some fundamental distinguishing characters
 > that would finally explain all of the assumed differences between men and